cdktf/cdktf-provider-datadog/docs/syntheticsTest.typescript.md

 A message to include with notifications for this synthetics test.

 Email notifications can be sent to specific users by using the same `@username` notation as events.
+Defaults to `""`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.30.0/docs/resources/synthetics_test#message SyntheticsTest#message}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.31.0/docs/resources/synthetics_test#message SyntheticsTest#message}

 ---